 - The service must be targeted to EOSC and EOSC communities .

 - The service must build on or leverage EOSC capabilities to serve some other community.

-    - A provider profile and resource profiles for each resource must be filled, including all required
+- A provider profile and resource profiles for each resource must be filled, including at a minimum all required fields.

-    fields.

 - URLs must be Fully Qualified Domain Names (FQDN)

 - Key information must be in English due to the limitations of current project resources (thought this may change in future)

 - The provider and resource profiles must be in English

 - The basic information in the User Interface for the service must be available in English

 - The Helpdesk or support function must be able to answer queries in English at a minimum.

 - Resources must be both available in Europe and available in a European language .